ostendorflab/bescreen/README.md

 Before you use BEscreen you also need to activate this environment:
 ```
 # Activate conda environment:
-conda activate bescreen # replace bescreen with one of the above mentioned environment names in the parentheses
+conda activate bescreen # if not already done; replace bescreen with one of the above mentioned environment names in the parentheses
 ```

 ### Reference files
 You also need to download (and install) some reference files from Ensembl's and NCBI's FTP servers.
 BEscreen was tested with the Ensembl release 112, but others should also work.
 If you are working with macOS or Linux, you can use from of the download scripts (`download_(species)_(wget/curl).sh`) to directly download the necessary files to the default locations.
 Most Linux distributions provide `wget` per default and macOS provides `curl`.
 So, if you don't have the other tool installed, simply use the `wget` scripts on Linux and the `curl` scripts on macOS.
-You need to execute the scripts in the root folder of the repository:
+You need to execute the scripts in the root folder of the repository and you might need to set file permissions before being able to execute them:
 ```
 git clone https://github.com/ostendorflab/bescreen.git # if not already done
 cd bescreen # if not already done
+chmod u+x download_(species)_(wget/curl).sh # sets execution rights for the current user
 ./download_(species)_(wget/curl).sh
 ```